 In the past few months, the battle to dominate Pakistan’s budget smartphone market is getting fiercer.
-In a short period, many mobile phone brands have introduced new entry-level devices to rope in the users who are looking to upgrade from a feature phone or want a good looking smartphone in a budget, and Oppo A5s is one of them.
+In a short period, many mobile phone brands have introduced new entry-level devices to rope in the users who are looking to upgrade from a feature phone or want a good-looking smartphone on a budget, and Oppo A5s is one of them.